 Any UHM graduate faculty may be nominated, with the exception of past recipients of the award.

-Upon request by the Graduate Council, the nominators should compile documentary evidence to support the nomination.
-The council selects finalists based on information provided in the two letters described above.
-Therefore, it is important that the letters make the best case possible within the space limitation.
-In addition to providing a fairly comprehensive account of the unique qualities and accomplishments of the nominee that warrant the nomination, the letters should draw upon a wide range of comments from both graduate and undergraduate students who have been mentored by the nominee.
-The Graduate Council looks for evidence that not only documents the present effectiveness of the nominee as a mentor, but also substantiates continued excellence throughout the nominee’s career.
+The Graduate Council selects finalists based on nomination and application materials provided.
+Be concise, yet informative in your narrative.
+In addition to providing a fairly comprehensive account of the unique qualities and accomplishments of the nominee that warrant the nomination, the nominator letters should draw upon a wide range of comments from others who have been mentored by the nominee.
+The Graduate Council looks for evidence that not only documents the present effectiveness of the nominee as a mentor, but also continued excellence throughout the nominee’s career at UHM

 While it is impossible to develop a single set of criteria to measure excellence in mentoring, the Graduate Council in general looks for the following qualities in a nominee: